Gajar Ka Halwa Recipe – Pakistani Special

 Recipe Notes :

-Make-Ahead Tip : Gajar Ka Halwa keeps well in the fridge for 4–5 days.
-Reheat gently before serving.
+Make-Ahead Tips: Gajar Ka Halwa stores well in the fridge for 4-5 days.
+Reheat gently, adding a splash of milk if needed to restore creaminess.